 When you start Qt Design Studio, it opens to the Welcome mode, where you can:

-- Open recent sessions and projects
+- Open recent projects

 - Create and open projects